UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team09-AnimeGAN.md

 Total                 24767458    175568   -                    -
 ```

 However, due to hardware limitation and time constraints, neither attempt gave optimal results.
 To train the model, adam optimizer is used for both generator and discriminator, initially with a learning rate of 0.0025 which was shown to be too high.
-As each 1k iterations takes over 4 mins to train, it is very hard to find optimal hyperparameters for the new model given the time for this project.
+As each 1k iterations takes over 4 mins to train, it is very hard to find optimal hyperparameters for the new model given the time and budget constraints for this project.
 Below are some attempts over the course of over one week.
 #### Initial Attempt
-This attempt is before changing the image patch bug, therefore, no meaningful learning is achieved.
+This attempt was before changing the image patch bug, therefore, no meaningful learning was achieved.

 ![Sample Output Images 1st Attempt]({{'/assets/images/team09/attempt_1.png' | relative_url}}){: style="width: 500px; max-width: 100%;"}
 <center><b>Fig 7.</b> Sample Output Images From the Initial Attempt</center>

 The above result show the failed first attempt output after 1403k iterations of training.
-No meaningful image is produced, as there is an error in the discriminator image patching step.
+No meaningful image was produced, as there was an error in the discriminator image patching step.
 #### Second Attempt
-This attempt fix the image patches generation with learning rate of 0.0025 set for both discriminator and generator.
-As the learning rate is set too high for the ViT discriminator, the training failed as well.
+This attempt fixed the image patches generation with learning rate of 0.0025 set for both discriminator and generator.
+As the learning rate was set too high for the ViT discriminator, the training failed as well.
 The ViT discriminator was not optimized.
 Below is the ViT archetecture used for this attempt:
 ```
 ViTDiscriminator                      Parameters  Buffers  Output shape    Datatype
 ---                                   ---         ---      ---             ---